-For more than 65 years, Burpee's 'Big Boy' tomato (Solanum lycopersicum 'Big Boy') has reigned as one of the best-selling tomato varieties for home growers.
+Burpee's 'Big Boy' tomato (Solanum lycopersicum 'Big Boy') has reigned as one of the best-selling tomato varieties for home growers for numerous decades.
 The seed company's 1949 classic was one of the first hybrid vegetables on the market, and its special breeding remains a trade secret to this day.
 But there's nothing mysterious about growing the big, bountiful tomatoes in your own garden.

-- A slicing tomato variety, 'Big Boy' fruits reaches between 10 and 16 ounces.
+- 'Big Boy' produces large, slicing-type tomatoes reaching between 10 and 16 ounces.

 - The large tomatoes are prized for their smooth skin, firm flesh and bright red color.